MarcinOrlowski/sddm-lavalamp-mhl/README.md

 You can install Lava Lamp MHL theme in multiple ways:

-- using buiKDE store
+- using KDE store via KDE SDDM control panel
 - manually by downloading the ZIP archive
 - installing Debian/Ubuntu package (.deb)

 ### KDE Store

+The KDE Store](https://store.kde.org/p/2307838) page.

-To install the Lava Lamp MHL theme from KDE Store using KDE built-in UI, follow these steps:
+To install the Lava Lamp MHL theme from KDE Store use SDDM control panel built into KDE Plasma:

 - Go to `Settings -> System Settings`,
 - Search for `SDDM` and open `Login Screen (SDDM)` section,